Tour an Artisanal Rum Distillery from Field to Glass

 He and his son José did a lot of research, got a lot of great advice from some rum specialists, planted sugar cane, found all sorts of necessary equipment, put it all together, and set up their distillery!
 Their accomplishments are really impressive.
 After maneuvering through all the paperwork, permits, and all the procedural hoops and hurdles, they were ready start San Juan Artisan Distillers.

 But as they were just getting ready to harvest their first crop of sugar cane in September 2017, Hurricane Maria hit the island, destroying their whole crop.
 This was a HUGE set-back.
 But with great spirit, they found a way to get them through, and they started producing their fruit-flavored rums under the name Tres Clavos.
-Today, with a crop of sugar cane cut in 2018, their sipping rum Ron Pepon will be ready for market in 2020.
+However, their sugar cane fields are back and 2021, with a crop of sugar cane cut starting in 2018, Ron Pepon Blanco, and their sipping rum Ron Pepon Anejo is already in the markets.
+Made 100% from their own sugar cane!

 Pepe was our guide, and you could hear and feel the enthusiasm he had for the whole concept – he wanted to make rum using locally-grown sugar cane, and bring rum production back to its roots.
 He went far and wide to find all the equipment he needed for this effort.
 Out back, we went to the sugar cane fields, where he explained about growing and harvesting sugar cane.
 Next, he showed us all the machinery needed for making the rum – it is not an easy process.
 Pepe explained all the steps in rum production, and the role that each piece of equipment played in the process – machines to crush the canes, collect the juice, separate and discard the fiber, filter the juice, and machines and pumps to move it all from place to place.
 It is really impressive.